 Minding Animals International, Newcastle, Australia; 2010-Present

-Deputy CEO.
-Reports to CEO and Board of Directors (member also).
+Chief Executive.
+Reports Board of Directors (ex officio member).
 Volunteer consultant.

-- Works with the CEO to direct international organisation dedicated to advancing the trans-disciplinary field of Animal Studies to be more responsive to the protection of animals
+- Works with the board of directors to direct international organisation dedicated to advancing the trans-disciplinary field of Animal Studies to be more responsive to the protection of animals

-- Member of the Steering Committee, Minding Animals 2: Utrecht 2012, an international conference for advocates, policy makers and academics in the humanities and social sciences
+- Member of Steering Committees for MAI 2 (MAC2) conference at the University of Utrecht and MAI 3 (MAC3) conference in partnership with the Wildlife Trust of India at the Jawaharlal Nehru University in New Delhi, an international conference for advocates, policy makers and academics in the humanities and social sciences

 Compassion In World Farming, Godalming, Surrey UK; 2009-Present